Somatic & Depth Therapy for a life deeply rooted.

 3-Hour “Marathon Therapy” sessions are billed at standard hourly rates and booked on Fridays.

-• I am a licensed Marriage & Family Therapist (WA: LF61245016) with an MA from Antioch University and over 9 years of experience weaving together depth psychology, trauma therapy, spiritual emergence, creative modalities, and body-based practices.
+• I am a licensed Marriage & Family Therapist (WA: LF61245016) with an MA from Antioch University and over a decade of experience weaving together depth psychology, trauma therapy, spiritual emergence, creative modalities, and body-based practices.
 Ash Anthony, LMFT is a somatic therapist in Seattle, Washington specializing in Hakomi Somatic Therapy, Internal Family Systems (IFS), EMDR, and psychedelic therapy through a transpersonal lens.

 My advanced training includes: